 Respond to what God is saying or asking you to do.

-- CONFESSION: “And forgive us our trespasses, as we forgive those who trespass against us”
+REPENTANCE “And forgive us our sins, as we forgive those who sin against us”

-Ask God to forgive any sinful thoughts, words, or deeds you have committed against him or anyone else.
+CONTINUAL SURRENDER: Ask God to forgive any sinful thoughts, words, or deeds you have committed against Him or anyone else.
 Forgive anyone who has hurt you, angered you, or mistreated you.

-- POWER: “And lead us not into temptation, but deliver us from evil.
-For thine is the kingdom, and the power, and the glory, for ever and ever.
-Amen”
+STRENGTH “And lead us not into temptation, but deliver us from evil.
+For Yours is the kingdom, and the power, and the glory, for ever and ever.
+Amen.”

 Conclude your time with God by asking the Holy Spirit to fill you, lead you, and use you.